 - “Recommend” means to express a good opinion of something or suggest something to someone else.

-“My classmates recommended the new pizzeria that had just opened across the street.
-I took their suggestion and enjoyed it very much.”
+My friend recommended the new pizzeria that had just opened across the street.
+I took her suggestion and enjoyed it very much.

-Get a high-quality dictionary
+Get a high-quality dictionary.

 You need a good English dictionary to help you quickly learn the hard words you encounter.